 Work study is money earned while attending school; does not have to be repaid; on campus or community service employment.
 Students earn bi-weekly paychecks, and may work up to 20 hours a week; wages range from $7.50 to $11.00 an hour.

 Maine Maritime Academy will charge in-state tuition rates to all current and former members of the US Armed Forces who were honorably discharged, regardless of whether or not they are receiving benefits and without regard to their date of discharge.

-Effective July 1, 2015, an individual with Chapter 33 benefits who is a “covered individual” as defined in 38 U.S.C. § 3679(c)* will be assessed in-state tuition rates at Maine Maritime Academy.
+Effective July 1, 2017, an individual who is a “covered individual” as defined in 38 U.S.C. § 3679(c)* will be assessed in-state tuition rates at Maine Maritime Academy.
 Further, once the in-state tuition rate is applied to the eligible individual, it shall remain in effect until the individual completes their academic program, even after GI Bill benefits have been exhausted, transferred, or are otherwise expired.

 Yellow Ribbon Program Participation